es2k/es2k.github.io/_pages/about.md

 ---
 I'm an undergraduate student at the University of Michigan and a member of the CROMA Lab focusing on HCI and AI research.

-I'm currently working on utilizing crowdsourcing to create more comprehensive task-dialog systems.
+I'm currently working on utilizing crowdsourcing to create more comprehensive task-oriented dialog systems.